wp-plugins/chronosly-events-calendar/README.txt

 = MULTIPLE LANGUAGES =
-Fully integrated with <a target="_blank" href="http://www.chronosly.com/faq/other-useful-faq/translations-languages/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Languages">WORDPRESS MULTIPLE LANGUAGES</a>.
+Fully integrated with <a target="_new" href="http://www.chronosly.com/faq/other-useful-faq/translations-languages/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Languages">WORDPRESS MULTIPLE LANGUAGES</a>.

 Chronosly was developed with Localize compatible with most of the Language Plugins:

  * Loco Translate – Free (recommended)
  * WPML
  * qTranslate - Free
  * Polylang
  * Poedit
  * And many others...

 Also, Chronosly already has been translated to:

-English (default) - Italian - Spanish - Catalan
+English (default) / Italian / Spanish / Catalan

 Other languages being translated:

-French - Deutsch - Portuguese
+French / Deutsch / Portuguese